 What if a nuclear war occurred?
 What would you think in those few minutes when the missiles were flying and humanity, including your family, was about to be annihilated?

 The first thing I would think of is my sons.
 Stephen and William.
 It would crush me.
-I’d apologize that my generation, the “baby boomers” were so weak and lethargic that their generation never had a chance.
-Then I would apologize to God for destroying this beautiful planet and the life on it, and then I would wonder how we could be so feckless that we failed to construct an international social order where this would not come to pass.
-This Armageddon would not be because of inevitability, but because of our failure to act.
+I’d apologize that my generation, the “baby boomers,” and those before it, were so weak and lethargic that their generation never had a chance.
+Then I would think of my family and friends, of wonderful times, and wonder how it could end like this.
+And I would apologize to God for destroying this beautiful planet, and the life on it.

-So take a few minutes to unite with others through the work of Unite for Rights.
-Let’s pick a different future than the path we are blandly following.
+So take a few minutes to unite with others through the work of Unite.
+Let’s act, not lament, and pick a different future than the path we are blandly following.
 Human security is something we must create, it’s not something that government officials will give us.
 It’s the agreement that we give those who govern that will give us the security we desire.